JuanVDW/PCNSE/Content-ID.md

 ### Denial of Service Protection
 * DoS is Packet based, not session based
-* Use packet header info rather than signature matching.
+* Use packet header info rather than signature matching
-* These are not linked to Security Policies.
+* These are not linked to Security Policies
 * 2 types of protection:
      * Zone Protection:
          * Provides edge protection